gyscos/zstd-rs/Readme.md

 git clone https://github.com/Gyscos/zstd-rs --recursive
 ```

-Or, if you cloned it regularly, call this from inside the repository:
+Or, if you cloned it without the `--recursive` flag, call this from inside the repository:

 ```
 git submodule update --init